 The Princeton Summer Journalism Program has thrived primarily under the tireless work of a team of dedicated volunteers who work as professional journalists and believe in the mission of the organization.
 For the first 16 years, the program chose a group of 25 students to sponsor for its 10-day journalism experience.
 PSJP received valuable administrative and technical support from two undergraduate interns hired each year through the Princeton Internships in Civic Service.
 It also benefited from guidance from the Pace Center for Civic Engagement, whose staff housed and supervised the interns.

 In 2017, thanks to additional support from the Princeton Office of the Provost, the program expanded to welcome 40 students to campus.
 Later that year, PSJP moved into its new home in the Office of the Dean of the College at Princeton University and hired its first year-round employee.
-Now, in collaboration with the Princeton University Preparatory Program (PUPP), PSJP is an official partner in the University's mission to support first-generation and low-income (FLI) students "to, through, and beyond" four-year college completion.
+In 2020, PSJP and our sister program, the Princeton University Preparatory Program (PUPP), joined the Emma Bloomberg Center for Access & Opportunity as part of the University's mission to support first-generation and low-income (FLI) students "to, through, and beyond" four-year college completion, thanks to an endowed gift from Bloomberg Philanthropies.

 Why We Exist

-PSJP exists to bridge pathways for students from historically underrepresented backgrounds with an interest in journalism.
-During our 10-day summer program, we expose students to the range of opportunities available in the field of journalism, introduce them to the basic skills they need to report for their own newspaper and produce a short documentary, take them to visit major news outlets in NYC, and present different perspectives about the kinds of post-secondary preparation required for the work.
+PSJP exists to bridge pathways for students from historically underrepresented backgrounds to journalism and other fields that shape our democracy.
+During our summer intensive, we expose students to the range of opportunities available in the field of journalism, introduce them to the basic skills they need to report for their own newspaper and produce a short documentary, take them to visit major news outlets in NYC, and present different perspectives about the kinds of post-secondary preparation required for the work.
 After they leave campus, students are paired with a college counselor and professional journalist who helps guide them through the admissions process to selective colleges and universities.